 Unlike my husband, he wore boxer trunks.
+His penis was hard pressed against them.
 He bent over and dropped his shorts.
-As he stood up naked, his penis free, pointed straight out and swayed to and fro as he moved, an aroused guppy with the attracted female.
+As he stood up naked, his penis free, pointed straight out and swayed to and fro as he moved, an aroused guppy with an attracted female.
 He was about to take me.
 I waited, ready to be taken.

 I experienced an intense climax while shouting denials as my head swayed side to side on the pillow, earrings caressing cheeks and neck.

-With my last pleasured quiver, he moved up, lay next to me and let me relax while holding my hand.
+With my last pleasured quiver, he raised his head, his approving smile visible in the half-light.
+He moved up, lay next to me and let me relax while holding my hand.
 We said nothing.
-Once serene again he rolled above me, kissed me, kissed my breasts until I was ready for his entry.
+Once serene again he rolled above me, kissed me, kissed my breasts and went back down to my clitoris until I was ready for his entry.

 The condom, evidenced by my premeditated betrayal, was out of reach in my purse.
 I’d left it there to avoid revelation of my evening’s wanton intention.
 Now I needed to interrupt and rummage for it, to expose my lascivious character.
 Instead, he reached over, opened his nightstand drawer, pulled one out and rolled it on.
 I needn’t reveal my adultery supposition, a coy relief, my innocence façade preserved.

 I arched my hips up, legs spread, vagina wet for his entry, no longer hesitant or coquettish.
 I wanted him inside.
 He entered in slow motion, to the hilt.
 I dropped my buttocks back on the bed.
-I shuddered with pleasure and moaned, “Yes, yes, please, please me”.
+His warm penis pressed up in its excitement and filled my vagina.
+I shuddered with pleasure and moaned, “Yes, yes, please, please me.”

 He began with slow strokes, moved down deep and rose almost completely out as he steadily increased the tempo.
 As he attended a crescendo, his back arched up, he stared down at me.
+His pelvis thumped mine on each downstroke, my hands held fast in the covers.
+I closed my eyes.
 The trough of each of his downstrokes trust me deeper into the bed, the wave of each of his up takes crested higher.

+I experienced two moaning orgasms with the latter as he dropped down, clung onto me and climaxed in a groping spasm while I exclaimed, “Aah, Aah!”
 It was my most intense sexual experience.
-The first time I uttered more than muffled, um, um’s or a few louder, oh, oh’s during sex.
+The first time I uttered more than muffled, 'um, um’s' or a few louder, 'oh, oh’s' during sex.

 Spent, we laid cheek to cheek as the water undulations receded from our convulsive movements.
 The 8-track tape’s reel had reached its end, the speakers silent.
 He withdrew his withered penis and rolled off.
 We lay next to one another, holding hands, as when we walked up the movie aisle.
 Once the wave motions again subsided, he announced.